James Alabi

-James Bamidele Oluwafemi Alabi (born 8 November 1994) is an English footballer who plays as a striker for Southern League Premier Division Central club Banbury United.
+James Bamidele Oluwafemi Alabi (born 8 November 1994) is an English footballer who plays as a striker for AFC Rushden & Diamonds on dual-registration from club Banbury United.

 He has previously played for Stoke City, Scunthorpe United, Mansfield Town, Forest Green Rovers, Accrington Stanley, Ipswich Town, Grimsby Town, Chester, Tranmere Rovers, Dover Athletic, Leyton Orient, Eastleigh, Bromley, Maidstone United, Bath City, Eastbourne Borough and Welling United.

 Career

 Alabi was born in London Borough of Southwark and began his career at Tottenham Hotspur, before departing the club after not being offered a professional contract.
 Alabi later joined Stoke City, playing for the club's academy in 2010–11 before moving to Scottish club Celtic.
 After a season at Lennoxtown he moved back to Stoke City for the 2012–13 season.
 On 21 February 2013 he joined League One side Scunthorpe United on loan for a month.
 After seeing him in training Irons manager Brian Laws compared him as a 'technically better' version of John Gayle, who Laws believes was one of his best signings in his first spell at Scunthorpe.
 He made his professional debut on 23 February against Hartlepool United at Glanford Park, scoring 10 minutes after coming on as a 67th-minute substitute.
 On 26 March 2013 his loan spell at Scunthorpe was extended until the end of the 2012–13 season.
 He remained at Glanford Park for the remainder of the season, playing in nine matches as they failed to avoid relegation.

 On 31 October 2013, Alabi joined Mansfield Town on a one-month loan.
 He made his debut for Mansfield the next day against Southend United but was sent-off after for a late tackle.
 Alabi then joined Forest Green Rovers on a one-month loan on 28 November 2013.
 He made his debut on 30 November 2013 in an FA Trophy first round tie against Dartford.
 He played in six games for Forest Green without scoring before returning to Stoke at the end of December 2013.
 On 11 March 2014, Alabi joined League Two side Scunthorpe United for a second loan spell with the Iron.
 He made one appearance for Scunthorpe before returning to Stoke.
 On 9 August 2014, Alabi joined Accrington Stanley on a one-month loan.
 He played three times for Stanley before returning to Stoke.
 In January 2015 Alabi had a trial with Dutch side De Graafschap.